Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 When these images are together, they create an interesting feeling.
 This is something that you can’t replicate from a standard video.

 This style is available on Instagram, so other apps aren’t needed.
-Read our article on how to create them so you can give it a try today.
+Read this article on how to create them so you can give it a try today.

 Instagram is all about getting noticed.
-Many of the people who use this service really focus on the number of followers.
+Many people who use this service focus on the number of followers.

 A high number offers you nothing (unless you have over 10,000).
 Comments have the potential to give you important feedback.